AdobeDocs/cc-libraries-api/src/pages/integrate/guides/configuring-events-webhooks/index.md

 # Configuring Webhooks for Created Cloud Libraries Events

 I/O Events makes it possible to listen for changes to Creative Cloud Libraries and get a notification when those changes occur.
-Developers can subscribe to _create_, _delete_, and _ukpdate_ events for a user's Creative Cloud Libraries.
+Developers can subscribe to _create_, _delete_, and _update_ events for a user's Creative Cloud Libraries.
 This tutorial will walk through how to set up and configure your project to listen for Creative Cloud Libraries events.

 ## Creative Cloud Library Event Type Descriptions